Written by: Nurudeen Tijani (Wellness and Pain Relief Fitness Coach)

 Overuse injuries can develop gradually (chronic) or occur suddenly (acute).
 Several factors contribute to this condition:

 Weightlifting can lead to several types of forearm and wrist injuries, most of which are caused by muscle restrictions and repetitive strain.
-Below are some of the most common injuries associated with the forearm, wrist, and hand.

 This section explains various factors, including lifting mechanics, that can contribute to forearm and wrist pain.